About

 The Grant Morris Foundation Scholarship

-The Grant Morris Foundation scholarship is designed to support students, particularly those of Caribbean heritage living in Ontario, Canada, pursuing post-secondary education.
+The Grant Morris Foundation scholarship is designed to support students, particularly those of Caribbean heritage living in Ontario, Canada, pursuing post-secondary education, special attention is given to children from single parent homes.

 For students who are selected for undergraduate or postgraduate scholarships, the Grant Morris Foundation will award $4,000 per year until graduation.
 When combined with other possible sources of financial aid, the Grant Morris Foundation scholarship should significantly reduce the need for students to seek private loans to pay for their post-secondary education.